Edem: Economy

 The main economic activity in the kingdom is agriculture.
 The people practice shifting cultivation and crop rotation.

 Cash crops: kolanuts, oil beans, breadfruit, black-eyed beans, brown beans, yams, cocoyams, cowpeas, maize, cotton, and groundnuts.

 Fruits: citrus fruits (tangerines, lemons, limes, grapefruits, and oranges), cashews, avocado pears, guavas, pawpaws, pineapples, bananas, watermelons, mangoes, pears, African star apples, black apples, blue apples, showasho and irvingia(wild mangoes or bush mangoes).

 Vegetables: light green amaranth, dark green amaranth, ahihara, waterleaves, bitterleaves, pumpkins, garden eggs, fluted pumpkins, okra, red chili peppers, yellow chili peppers, alligator peppers and black pepper.

 Due to the rocky nature of certain parts of Edem, another significant economic activity is the small-scale manual production of stone for construction.

 In March 2020, Walcot Industries Limited, part of Walcot Group, commenced the construction of the Walcot Integrated Industrial Complex in Edem.
 The industrial estate spans 28.62 hectares of land with a total project cost of ₦5.7 billion.

 Tourism

 Natural features that visitors can view include the Akatakata Waterfalls from Ugwu Ovo ("Ovo hill") down to Igoro Agbo, Okpu cave and stream in Nkawushi and a valley from Amaho down to Owa, all in Akpa-Edem.

 Another major tourist attraction is the year-round hunting.
 The kingdom has large, thick forests where various types of wild animals can be hunted.
-These forests have some trees that are over a 100 years old.
+These forests have some trees that are over 100 years old.

 Edem has a beneficial temperature throughout the year.
 The lowest temperature is 19 °C (66 °F) and the hottest is 33 °C (91 °F), whether in the rainy season or dry season.